Stepaside Ironworks Circular

 It also links with two other web walks.
 From Stepaside Ironworks you can walk down the new multi-user path to the coast at Wiseman's Bridge and along, via a disused railway line, to the port of Saundersfoot, from where the coal and iron was exported.

-Additonally, this walk links, via beautiful country lanes, with the Miners Walk (long and short versions) which begin in the nearby village of Kilgetty.
+Additonally, this walk links, via beautiful country lanes, with the Miners Walk which begin in the nearby village of Kilgetty.
 Several sections of these walks utilise the multi-user path and are therefore suitable for all ages and abilities - there are plenty of pick and mix options that do not involve full hiking gear!

 Walking: The walk begins and ends at the Stepaside Ironworks free car park.

 Train: Nearest station is at Kilgetty.
-Arriva Trains Wales
+Transport for Wales

-Parking: There is a free car park at Stepaside Ironworks , where the walk begins and ends.
+Parking: There is a car park adjacent to the old Ironworks.

 Toilets: There are public toilets in Kilgetty.

-Refreshments: Kilgetty village has a number of shops, cafés and a public house.
+Refreshments: Kilgetty village has shop and a public house.

 Distance: 1.1 miles, 1 hour